NOTICE // Educational content about AI tooling for litigation support, not legal advice. Consult a qualified attorney for matter-specific guidance.

 The core litigation support scope is still: collection coordination, processing, review project management, quality control, and production.
 What has changed is the AI layer between processing and review.
 The lit-support project manager is now responsible for configuring the AI review tool (writing the issue prompt or designing the seed set), monitoring AI output quality during the review cycle, designing and running the statistical validation sampling, and reporting validation results to the supervising attorney.

-Typical lit-support teams in AmLaw and enterprise are 2-10 specialists, with a senior project manager (often with a Relativity Certified Administrator or CEDS certification), processing specialists, and review coordinators.
+Typical lit-support teams in AmLaw and enterprise are 2 to 10 specialists, with a senior project manager (often with a Relativity Certified Administrator or CEDS certification), processing specialists, and review coordinators.
 The team structure is largely unchanged; the technical requirements within each role are evolving.

 Platform-of-record vs processing specialist vs managed service